Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Numerical results

-Comparing Figures~\ref{fig:evanescent_stability_k16_svs_scatter} and~\ref{fig:propagative_instability_k16_svs_scatter}, the condition number (ratio of the largest singular value \(\sigma_{\max}\) over the smallest \(\sigma_{\min}\)) of the matrix \(A\) is of the same order for propagative and evanescent plane waves, when \(M\) is large enough.
-The improved accuracy (for evanescent modes) is not due to an improved conditioning of the underlying linear system but to an increase of the \(\epsilon\)-rank (i.e.\ the number of singular values larger than \(\epsilon\)) of the matrix (from less than \(100\) for propagative plane waves to around \(250\) for evanescent plane waves in the case \(M=32\kappa\)).
+In Figure~\ref{fig:k16_svs_scatter}, we observe that the condition number of the matrix \(A\) is of the same order for PPWs and EPWs, when \(M\) is large enough.
+The improved accuracy for evanescent modes is not due to an improved conditioning of the underlying linear system but to an increase of the \(\epsilon\)-rank of the matrix, i.e.\ the number of singular values larger than \(\epsilon\).
+This number goes from less than \(100\) for PPWs to around \(250\) for EPWs in the case \(M=32\kappa\).
 To further increase the \(\epsilon\)-rank, one needs to increase the truncation parameter \(P\).

-Comparing Figure~\ref{fig:evanescent_stability_k16} and Figure~\ref{fig:propagative_instability_k16}, we see that for small \(M\) (e.g.\ \(M=4\kappa\) and \(M=8\kappa\)) purely propagative plane waves provide better approximation of propagative modes than evanescent plane waves.
-This is because the approximation spaces made of propagative plane waves are tuned for propagative modes, which span a space of dimension \(2\kappa+1\).
-In contrast, the approximation spaces made of evanescent plane waves target a larger number of modes, including some evanescent modes, which span a space of dimension \(N=2P+1\) with \(P=4\kappa\) in this numerical experiment.
-For a general target solution containing evanescent modes, one does not expect any advantage in using propagative plane waves only.
+Comparing PPWs and EPWs, we see that for small \(M\) (e.g.\ \(M=4\kappa\) and \(M=8\kappa\)) purely PPWs provide better approximation of propagative modes than EPWs.
+This is because the approximation spaces made of PPWs are tuned for propagative modes, which span a space of dimension \(2\kappa+1\).
+In contrast, the approximation spaces made of EPWs target a larger number of modes, including some evanescent modes, which span a space of dimension \(N_{P}=2P+1\) with \(P=4\kappa\) in this numerical experiment.
+For a general target solution containing evanescent modes, one does not expect any advantage in using PPWs only.